RaghavJuyal/QPINNs/README.md

 Repository for the group project on Quantum physics-informed neural networks.
-For the QIST4320 Quantum Computation and Quantum Programming course in TU Delft and Leiden University.
+For the QIST4320 Quantum Computation and Quantum Programming course in TU Delft.

 The repository contains our code creating the QPINN from scratch using Cirq.